 With a history spanning back to 1980 the Bay to Birdwood is one of the strongest and most loved brands in South Australia.

-The Bay to Birdwood consists of two events run alternative years:
+The Bay to Birdwood consists of two events run alternative years – the Run and the Classic.

 The Bay to Birdwood is a community event – from over 5,000 participants in entrant vehicles – to the hundreds of volunteers – right through to the tens of thousands of spectators lining the 70km route to watch this historic motoring cavalcade as it travels through metropolitan Adelaide and the hills region on its way to its final destination, Birdwood.
 Here, car enthusiasts and spectators enjoy an afternoon of car displays, entertainment and the very popular judging for the Fashions in the Field.
 The South Australian community has truly embraced the event with their continued support on the last Sunday in September each year.